priya-gitTest/Python-Packaging-with-Pixi/index.md

 :::::::::::::::::::::::::::::::::::::::::: prereq
 ## Prerequisites

+  - Basic knowledge of Python
-  - Basic knowledge of python
+  - Basic knowledge of GIT

 ::::::::::::::::::::::::::::::::::::::::::::::::::